awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 Other Linux distributions are similar.
 For example, in OpenSUSE, you will need to use ``zypper`` to install ``gcc-c++, make, gsl-devel, hdf5-devel, readline-devel``, ``libquadmath0``, and ``boost-devel``.

-Note that if your boost installation is earlier than 1.70, you will need to use the -DO2SCL_OLD_BOOST flag to get all of the tests to run successfully.

 .. _compile_source: